thoughtbot/factory_bot/GETTING_STARTED.md

   title { "Publishing that was started at #{start_at}" }
 end
 ```

+Note that defining traits as implicit attributes will not work if you have a
+factory or sequence with the same name as the trait.

 Traits that define the same attributes won't raise AttributeDefinitionErrors;
 the trait that defines the attribute latest gets precedence.